Timinator2000/Algorithm_X/05 - generalized exact cover/02 - eight queens.md

 ![Chess Diagonals](chessdiagonals.png)

-There are 15 diagonals on the image and those are just the up-and-to-the-right diagonals.
+There are 15 diagonals in the image and those are just the up-and-to-the-right diagonals.
 That doesn’t include another 15 down-and-to-the-right diagonals.
 We only have 8 queens, making it impossible to fully cover either set of 15 diagonals.
 However, if a diagonal is occupied by a queen, it is critical that no other queen be in that same diagonal.

 These diagonals perfectly fit the definition of an optional requirement.
 While rows and columns on the board __must__ have exactly one queen, the diagonals __may or may not__ have a queen, but if a diagonal is covered by a queen, it __must not__ be covered by more than one queen.